frenkield/machine_learning/README.md

 1. Each set of weights is a matrix of real numbers.
 We represent the $(i,j)^{\text{th}}$ element of the $k^{\text{th}}$ set of weights as $w_{ij}^{(k)}$.

-1. For simplified computation, biases are included into the layers and weights.
-This means that each layer has an extra (zeroth) element that is always equal to 1, and that the zeroth column of each weight matrix contains all the biases.
-In other words, for all $1 \le m \le L$ and $1 \le n \le W$ we have
+1. For simplified computation biases are integrated into the weight matrices.
+This is accomplished by adding a zeroth column to each weight matrix that contains the biases associated with the corresponding layer.
+Additionally a zeroth element is added to each layer vector that's always equal to 1.
+Specifically, for all $1 \le m \le L$ and $1 \le n \le W$ we have
 $$l_0^{(m)} = 1$$
 $$w_{i0}^{(n)} = b_i$$